How to Win a Social Security Disability Hearing

 If you applied for Social Security Disability (SSD) benefits and were denied, you are entitled to file an appeal and have your case heard by the Social Security Administration (SSA) or an administrative law judge.

 There are specific things you can do to help your denied claim get approved during your SSD hearing, including going in-depth about the seriousness of your disability and having the necessary medical documentation that can support your case.
 Read on to learn more so you are prepared for your upcoming SSD hearing.

 Come Prepared with Your Medical Records

 You will need to provide this information to the SSA.
-The SSA will review the details of your disabling condition and decide whether you are going to be able to find gainful employment due to the severity of your illness or injury.
+The SSA will review the details of your disabling condition, including notes from your medical provider, and decide whether you are going to be able to find gainful employment due to the severity of your illness or injury.

 Be Honest About the Extent of Your Injuries

 It is of utmost importance that you are honest when describing the limitations caused by your disability.
 SSA experts and judges will know if you are exaggerating the extent of your injuries, and even if you are disabled and in desperate need of SSD benefits, if officials believe you are lying, you run the risk of losing at your hearing.